-4. If your GP refers your child to see a paediatrician in Temple Street Children’s University Hospital you could then access the W82GO Service.
-In order to access the W82GO service your child needs to be referred by a Consultant based in Temple Street – unfortunately we cannot accept referrals from doctors based outside Temple Street at this time.
+4. If your GP refers your child to see a paediatrician (or other consultant) in Children’s Health Ireland (Temple Street/Crumlin/Tallaght/Connolly) you could then access the W82GO service.
+Unfortunately we cannot accept referrals from doctors based outside Children’s Health Ireland at this time

-5. If your Temple Street Consultant refers your child to W82GO, we will book an appointment in for our multidisciplinary clinic (usually within 3 months of referral) and take it from there.
+5. If your consultant refers your child to W82GO, we will book you in for an appointment in our multidisciplinary clinic

 Please see our parent information leaflet here